Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

-This group brings together subject matter experts, peak bodies, unions, leaders and managers from industry to provide proactive and high-quality advice and insights on current challenges and opportunities in the engineering sector.
-The group helps inform and align Queensland’s training and skills priorities, and guides the design of training programs, workforce solutions and government investment settings.
+The Engineering, Defence Manufacturing and Aeroskills (EDMA) Skills and Training Industry Reference Group (IRG) plays a pivotal role in shaping the workforce responsible for the high-quality standards of designing, building, maintenance and use of engines, machines, structures, and products which underpin much of the manufacturing and other industries vital to the Queensland economy.
+This IRG brings together subject matter experts, peak bodies, unions, and leaders and managers from industry to provide proactive and high-quality advice and insights on current challenges and opportunities in the engineering sector.
+The work of the IRG helps inform and align Queensland’s training and skills priorities, and guides the design of training programs, workforce solutions and government investment settings.

 Join the conversation